stormpath/stormpath-documentation/source/auth_n.rst

 Challenging a Factor After Login
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. only:: rest or csharp or nodejs or php or vbnet
+The first step is to authenticate the user.

-  The first step will be getting the user authenticated.
+.. only:: rest or nodejs or php

   In the case of REST, this means a ``POST`` to your Application resource's ``/loginAttempts`` endpoint.
 In this case it will be very helpful to also include ``expand=account``.